 «I think therefore I am» in latin «Cogito ergo Sum»

-Descartes tried to establish an absolutely evident truth by means of a deductive system sustaining that the cogito or thought, which are all the conscious acts of the spirit, always implies doubt.
+Descartes tried to establish an evident truth by means of a deductive system.
+He sustained that the cogito or thought, which are all the conscious acts of the spirit, always implies doubt.

-Thanks to the criterion of doubt begins to doubt everything but could not escape the recurrent doubt that “is hesitating”, therefore the only question that can not be removed is the doubt itself.
+Thanks to the criterion of doubt begins to doubt everything but could not escape the recurrent doubt that «is hesitating».
+So the only question that can not be removed is the doubt itself.

 Descartes then comes to the conclusion that if it is not possible to eliminate the doubt, at least he can not doubt that he thinks he is doubting.